1987 Pacific typhoon season: Typhoon Wynne (Gening)

 The initial disturbance that would become Typhoon Wynne formed east of the International Date Line on July 20.
 Embedded in an environment of moderate wind shear, the disturbance slowly became more organized while tracking west.
 On July 21, the JMA classified the system as a tropical depression.
 Both the JTWC and JMA upgraded the depression into Tropical Storm Wynne at 06:00 UTC on July 22.
 After Wynne developed a central dense overcast, a large mass of deep convection, the JMA upgraded Wynne to a severe tropical storm midday on July 23.
 Later that day, the JTWC upgraded Wynne into a typhoon while the typhoon passed over the northern Marianas island of Alamagan.
 On the next day, after the storm developed an eye, the JMA followed suit and classified Wynne as a typhoon.
 A smaller than average typhoon, Wynne turned west-northwest.
 By July 26, Wynne reached its maximum intensity, with the JTWC reporting winds of 230 km/h and the JMA reporting winds of 115 mph. of 145 mph.
 As it rounded the western periphery of the subtropical ridge, the cyclone became sheared from the north, which caused the storm to weaken and its center to become exposed from the deep convection.
 Even so, it maintained typhoon intensity until July 30, according to both agencies.
 Recurving east of Honshū, Wynne continued to weaken.
 Both the JTWC and JMA determined that Wynne transitioned into an extratropical cyclone by the afternoon of July 31, although the JMA continued to track Wynne for five additional days.

 Prior to the arrival of the typhoon on Alamagan, a handful of people sought shelter.
 All coconut trees and 90–100% of crops on islands of Alamagan and Agrihan were destroyed by the typhoon.
 All structures on Alamgan were destroyed, including the radio tower, which was the island's communication to the rest of Saipan.
 However, there were no serious injuries or deaths.

 Typhoon Alex (Etang)

-Alex hit Taiwan as a typhoon.
-By the night of July 28, Alex went extratropical low and dissipated 2 days later.
-Alex killed a total of 126 people.
+A tropical disturbance formed from a monsoon trough across the Caroline Islands on July 21.
+The system organized and convection increased rapidly, thus the JTWC named the storm Alex on the 23rd.
+Although initial models predicted Alex was to track through the Philippines, JTWC forecasters believed that Alex would track northward.
+On August 25, Alex reached peak intensity of 75 mph (120 km/h).
+It remained as that intensity for a full day before slowly weakening while trekking towards the Luzon Straight.
+The low-level southerly flow east of a frontal boundary across eastern China caused Alex to brush the Taiwanese coast.
+1 person was reported dead in Taiwan.
+Once passing Taiwan, Alex tracked slightly westward and made landfall over Wenzhou, Zhejiang on the 27th.
+125 deaths was reported in East China.
+The remnants of Alex aided a rainband over the Korean Peninsula that dumped over 12 inches (300 mm) of rain within 24-hours.
+The remnants of Alex dissipated on the 30th.